-There is a new technology available that provides a unique practice environment for patients to improve their gait quality and also allows physical therapists to generate objective evaluative data when performing gait analysis.
-At Pate Rehabilitation, we use the Biodex Gait Trainer 3™.
+The Biodex Gait Trainer 3 is new technology available that provides a unique practice environment for patients to improve their gait quality and also allows physical therapists to generate objective evaluative data when performing gait analysis.
 This treadmill has the ability to measure many components of gait, such as stance times, amount of lateral weight shifting, step length, and cadence.

 Once treatment has started, this equipment provides real-time audio and visual feedback, which helps promote positive neuroplasticity and motor learning in many patients with ABI.
 The treadmill also provides walking performance results to physical therapists and patients with an objective measure of their gait changes to determine whether meaningful functional progress is being made for each patient.

 These results can be printed, saved, and charted in the treadmill software to show progress over time, as well as to continue to guide the individual’s knowledge of the areas in which to focus walking practice.
-The Biodex Gait Trainer 3™ treadmill lends for an interactive, engaging, and encouraging environment to help improve an individual’s mobility and independence.
+The Biodex Gait Trainer 3 treadmill lends for an interactive, engaging, and encouraging environment to help improve an individual’s mobility and independence.